 These vaccinations are recommended for people travelling for more than one month, or those at special risk:

-Japanese B encephalitis Three injections in all.
-A booster is recommended after two years.
+Japanese B encephalitis Recommended for travellers to endemic areas who will have extensive outdoor exposure.
+A booster is recommended after 12 months.
 A sore arm and headache are the most common side effects reported.

 Meningitis Single injection.